malnapolya/BookSearchApp/README.md

+## Book Search App

+### Features

-This app is made as the final project assignment for the Udacity Android Basics: Networking course.
+This app is made for the final project assignment of the Udacity Android Basics: Networking course.

 The app uses the Google Books API to query the Books database by keywords and return the results.